 Did Amanda Knox Do It?
-A New Documentary Provides A Pretty Clear Answer
+A New Documentary Provides Compelling Theories

 "Either I'm a psychopath in sheep's clothing or I am you."